TheProxyCompany/proxy-structuring-engine/README.md

 # Proxy Structuring Engine (PSE)

 LLMs generate words like a firehose with no nozzle—powerful, but chaotic.
-PSE isn’t just a filter, it’s the valve—controlling flow, enforcing structure, and keeping creativity intact.
+PSE isn't just a filter, it's the valve—controlling flow, enforcing structure, and keeping creativity intact.
 The *Proxy Structuring Engine* (PSE) turns a stochastic LLM into a **stateful** engine capable of powering complex interactions.

 > The PSE keeps the model free to generate creative language while ensuring it stays within the paths you've deemed valid.